cshum/sublevelup/README.md

 ## Table-based sublevel

-The prefix approach, while its a good fit for LevelDB, ill-suited for using SQL database as a LevelUP backend.
+The prefix approach, while a good fit for LevelDB, ill-suited for using SQL database as a LevelUP backend.
 Concatenating every sublevels into one single table is not ideal for B-tree index that most SQL database uses.
-It is also silly given SQL database has already got tables for such purpose, hence the table-based sublevel.
+There is also no reason not to utilise tables since they serve the exact same purpose.
+Hence the table-based sublevel.

 Atomic batched write works across table-based sublevels, given most SQL databases support transactions across tables.